peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

     public PeterO.Numbers.ERational Divide(
         long v);

-Divides this instance by the value of a 64-bit signed integer.
+Divides this arbitrary-precision rational number by a 64-bit signed integer and returns the result.

 <b>Parameters:</b>